benbarry/processing-perlin-noise-loop/perlin_noise_tiled_loop/README.md

-# Processing Perlin Noise Loop
+# Processing Perlin Noise Tiled Loop
-I wanted to create a seamlessly looping video using Processing where my artwork was being modified by moving across a 2D Perlin noise space.
-I had a difficult time finding information on how to do this, so I'm sharing my solution in hopes it may help someone else.
-This solution worked well for my project, but I imagine there are better ways to do this.
-If you have one, I'd love to hear about it.
+This was the first solution I came up with.
+It worked well for my needs at the time, but I wasn't satisfied it was the best solution.
+I'm leaving it here in case it helps someone else in the future.

 ### Example Video
 * https://player.vimeo.com/video/284445212